Special Educational Needs and Disabilities

 Staff training and Development

-Previously staff have recieved training on behaviour, ADHD, ASD, Provision Maps and IEPs, CSE, Safer Working Practices, Child Abuse and Neglect and The Prevent Programme.
+Previously staff have received training on behaviour, ADHD, ASD, Provision Maps and IEPs, CSE, Safer Working Practices, Child Abuse and Neglect and The Prevent Programme.

 Social, Emotional, Mental Health and Behaviour